MattWilcox/obsidian-story-starter/Characters/The Reader.md

 Someone working in tech, but feeling the need to branch out and try something new.
 A creative needing a new outlet.
 They have set their mind to try writing a story, and so their adventure begins...

 # Notable Events
+%%Personal events may be simple sentences.
+If the character is involved in a Historically Important Event, that may be a link to one of the Event note types%%

-- Discovered a GitHub project for writing stories in Obsidian - this will become pivotal.
+- Discovered a GitHub project for writing stories in Obsidian - this will become pivotal to their arc.

 # Notable Relationships